iurnah/ruihan.org/docs/leetcode/stack/notes.md

 * It can be monotonic __increase__ or __decreasing__ based on application.
 * The data structure is used to trade off space for time (to achieve O(N) complexity).
-* The iteration can be forward and backward, there is no essential diference, but can change the way to think of the problem.
+* The iteration can be forward and backward, there is no essential difference, but can change the way to think of the problem.
 * The core is to maintain the invariant and do the work at the right __moment__.
-    * The invariant is to keep the element ordered in the stack in strict increasing/descreasing order.
+    * The invariant is to keep the element ordered in the stack in strict increasing/decreasing order.
     * The work is done at either during the element is popped or after popped.
-    * From the [Next Greater Element I] and [Next Greater Element II], we can see that no matter the forward or backword iteration, the stack values are strictly decreasing.
+    * From the [Next Greater Element I] and [Next Greater Element II], we can see that no matter the forward or backward iteration, the stack values are strictly decreasing.
     * __check whether you need to push the index or the value.__ You can put both if needed.
-* To simplify the code, we can use sentinel values to eliminate redundent codes.
+* To simplify the code, we can use sentinel values to eliminate redundant codes.
+  Specifically, you can avoid checking null of the stack and directly access the stack top value.

 ### monotonic stack cheat sheet

-1. You can iterate the array both forward or backword, forward iteration is simpler.
+1. You can iterate the array both forward or backward, forward iteration is simpler.
-2. You can push the index to the stack or simly push the array value.
+2. You can push the index to the stack or simply push the array value.
 Usually, when we need to meet index range constrain, we have to push the index to the stack.
-3. Be careful about the comparasion between the current value and the stack top, Make sure choose the correct operators ($>$ or $>=$, $<$ or $<=$).
+3. Be careful about the comparison between the current value and the stack top, Make sure choose the correct operators ($>$ or $>=$, $<$ or $<=$).
 4. Sometimes you need to look more than the stack top, for example [Trapping Rain Water](#42.-trapping-rain-water).